dentarg/auth0-blog/_posts/2017-11-16-webpack-a-gentle-introduction.markdown

 module.exports = config;
 ```

-In the code above, the `html-loader` processes HTML files and exports as strings.
+In the code above, the `html-loader` processes HTML files and exports them as strings.
 There are several loaders such as [css-loader](https://github.com/webpack-contrib/css-loader), [less-loader](https://github.com/webpack-contrib/less-loader), [coffee-loader](https://github.com/webpack-contrib/coffee-loader) and many more.

 ### Plugins